-Inside the dark world of 'incels'

-Toronto van attack: Inside the dark world of 'incels'
+Plymouth shooting: Inside the dark world of 'incels'

-The suspect accused of a deadly van attack in Toronto wrote about an "Incel Rebellion" on Facebook, prompting huge attention on a little-known internet subculture.
-Who are the young men who frequent incel - short for "involuntarily celibate" - message boards?

 "Obviously I don't have much hope of attracting a woman in the first place."

-Jack Peterson is a 19-year-old from Chicago.
-He's one of the thousands of young men who visit forums on Reddit and other incel websites.
+Jack Peterson is one of the thousands of young men who visit forums on Reddit and other incel websites.

 "I've had a couple of negative experiences in relationships and so that has made me feel, like you know... it's hard to move on from my past and start a new relationship," he says.
 "I've had women who have done pretty bad things to me."

-Note: This article was first published in May 2018 and has been updated.